Philco Radio Time: Season two

 Crosby continued to pioneer in radio broadcasting during Philco's second season.
 However, the show had to address the poor audio quality of the recordings.
 During the summer before the show began, Jack Mullin was demonstrating his rebuilt Magnetophon recorders.
 The Crosby staff heard the quality of his recorders and the ease in which the tape could be edited.
 They asked him to give a demonstration to Bing Crosby in early August 1947, and Bing asked Jack Mullin to record the first show of the season on 10 August along with the usual transcription recording.
 The Magnetophon tape recording was far superior to the transcription disk and was used for the show broadcast on 1 October.
 However, the program was transferred to unedited transcription disks for the broadcast because of the concern of the tape breaking.

 Beginning with the program's second-season premiere on October 1, 1947, Philco Radio Time pre-recorded all of their programs on to tape.
 Not only was the audio quality much improved, but tape was more easily edited than disks.
 Beginning with Season Three Ampex tape recorders based on the Magnetophon design were used with new tape provided by Minnesota Mining (3M).
-The audience share for the season was 16.8 which enabled the programme to scrape into twentieth place in the Hooper ratings.
+The audience share for the season was 16.8 which enabled the program to scrape into twentieth place in the Hooper ratings.
 The Fred Allen Show was in top place with 28.7 and the Kraft Music Hall (with Al Jolson as host) reached eleventh position with 21.4.

 Season three

 The third and last season of the program premiered on September 29, 1948.
 Several "firsts" were made during this season of the program.
 The first 33rpm long-playing record changer was introduced to the public through this program.
 Also the first ad for Philco television sets were also broadcast through this program.
 Finally, the Ampex tape recorders facilitated the first use of canned laughter in radio broadcasting, according to audio engineer John T. Mullin.
 On show number 93, broadcast February 16, 1949, comedian Bob Burns was getting excessive laughter from some improvised lines.
 The lines were cut for broadcast, but producer/writer Bill Morrow had Mullin save the laughs and insert them in a later program.

 Philco Radio Time attained an audience share of 15.7 for the season.
 It reached nineteenth position in the Hooper ratings.
 The top evening program was the Lux Radio Theater with 28.6.
-The last episode of the program aired on June 1, 1949 and in September Crosby started on The Bing Crosby – Chesterfield Show.
+The last episode of the program aired on June 1, 1949, and in September Crosby started on The Bing Crosby – Chesterfield Show.